 Polyhedrin/Granulin.
 Polyhedrin and granulin are closely related and are the major structural components of occlusion bodies (polyhedrin in NPVs and granulin in GVs).
-They contain about 250 aa (30 kDa) and are one of the most conserved baculovirus proteins.
-They form a crystalline cubic lattice that is interrupted by and surrounds embedded virions.
-Homologs of polyhedrin/granulin are found in all baculovirus genomes, except for that of the dipteran virus (CuniNPV).
-Surprisingly, CuniNPV has an occlusion body protein that appears to be unrelated in primary amino acid sequence to the polyhedrin of other baculoviruses and is about three times as large (2, 4).
-The polyhedrin of an NPV pathogenic for pink shrimp appears to react with antiserum to

-AcMNPV and TnGV polyhedrin antiserum even though at 50 kDa it appears to be twice as large as the insect baculovirus polyhedrins (5).
+They initially were challenging to characterize because occlusion bodies are naturally contaminated with a protease (see below).
+However, once it was found that the proteases could be heat inactivated, polyhedrins from several viruses were characterized and were found to contain about 250 aa (30 kDa) and are one of the most conserved baculovirus proteins.
+They form a crystalline cubic lattice that is interrupted by and surrounds embedded virions (Fig. Orthologs of polyhedrin/granulin are found in all baculovirus genomes, except for that of the dipteran virus (CuniNPV).
+Surprisingly, CuniNPV has an occlusion body protein that appears to be unrelated in primary amino acid sequence to the polyhedrin of other baculoviruses and is about three times as large [2, 7].
+The polyhedrin of an NPV pathogenic for pink shrimp also appears to be unrelated to that from other baculoviruses in its primary sequence [3].
+However, it was reported that it did react with antiserum to AcMNPV and TnGV polyhedrin even though at 50 kDa it appears to be twice as large as the insect baculovirus polyhedrins [8].